top of page

 03 Lifetime Support

-After completing the four-day course, students are completely self-sufficient to practice on their own for life, with no further studies or training required.
+After completing the four-day course, students are fully self-sufficient and able to practice on their own for life, with no further study or training required.
+The course includes weekly online group meditations and knowledge sessions.
+For those who wish to go deeper, additional mentoring, advanced courses, and techniques are available.

 04 Getting Started